 In 1976, while in high school in Romney, WV, Bill Hick, W8FZP, took me under his wing and began to teach me morse code and prepared me for the novice exam.
 I received my ticket in the mail from the FCC on December 24, 1976.
 My call sign was WD8EFS.
 A nice Christmas present.
 I began with an old Hallicrafters HT-44 transmitter and Realistic DX160 receiver.
 After graduation I return to the state of my birth, FL, and attended the University of South Florida.
 There I upgraded to Advance in 1982and ultimately Extra in 1991, with the call sign KD8AQ.
 I graduated in 1984 with my BS in Physics.
 Soon after I got married and the family came along, 3 kids.

 In 1987 I went to work for Hillsborough County FL government as an Environmental Scientist,Engineer, and finally as a Department Manager.
 During that time I also served many years as the local ARES/RACES Officer supporting local emergency management activities.
 I enjoy CW, DXing, and PSK work.
 In 2010, I left my employer of 23 yrs for a new position in East Texas.
-I currently work for the Department of Army as the Environmental Operation Manger at a DoD facility.
-In 2012 I changed my call to WD5F to be geographically correct and to have a shorter call for contesting
+After a four year stint with the DoD, I have come back to southwest Florida to work and live.
+Now what to do with the five call.

 Portable equipment for ARES/Field Activities (FT857)